Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models: Background

 If we recognise ML-enabled technologies as material artefacts that reflect and affect users through design decisions, and acknowledge their potential to exacerbate inequality in social settings and workplaces \cite{Davis2023-xk}, we must scrutinise the affordances of such technologies and applications.
 The mechanisms and conditions framework provides a structured approach to analyse how the design of feedback features in interfaces to LLMs affords certain actions while constraining others, thereby shaping the nature and scope of user input and participation in RLHF workflows.
-Affordance theory is useful for analysing how users generate evaluative feedback through LLM interfaces and how this feedback is subsequently shaped and constrained to function as cybernetic input in RLHF workflows.
-The framework's emphasis on the interdependent and power-laden relationship between humans and technologies supports our critical examination of the sameness of scaled systems.
 Furthermore, the framework offers a vocabulary for the (re)design of feedback features to address issues we may identify for user input and public participation through socio-technical analysis \cite{Davis2020-uq}.